osmonoh/decent-api/README.md

-# REST API
+# decentAPI

 This is my first backend project where I created a small REST API with frontend page introducing the API, offering some interactive examples of requests and responses, as well as documentation.
-It is deployed on Heroku.
+Its name is [decentAPI](https://decentapi.herokuapp.com/) and it is deployed on Heroku.
 These are some of the technologies and approaches employed in the project:

 - MVC design pattern
 - Node.js with Express